 - We strive to love our neighbors as ourselves and respect the dignity of every person.

-- We believe that God loves you – no exceptions.
+- We believe that God loves you and delights in you – no exceptions.